sagnik6969/obsidian/Programming notes/courses/Spring boot/3. Hibernate & JPA/Command Line runner.md

-- `COnnandLineRunner` is hook that allows us to execute code after the spring beans have been loaded into the application context.
+- `ConnandLineRunner` is hook that allows us to execute code after the spring beans have been loaded into the application context.
 -